US Rep. LaMonica McIver indicted on federal charges from skirmish at New Jersey immigration center

 “While people are free to express their views for or against particular policies, they must not do so in a manner that endangers law enforcement and the communities those officers serve,” Habba said.

+In a statement, McIver said the charges amounted to the Trump administration trying to scare her.

+“The facts of this case will prove I was simply doing my job and will expose these proceedings for what they are: a brazen attempt at political intimidation,” she said.

-McIver, a Democrat, had been charged in a complaint by Habba last month with two assault charges stemming from the May 9 visit to Newark's Delaney Hall — a 1,000-bed, privately owned facility that Immigration and Customs Enforcement uses as a detention center.
+McIver, a Democrat, was charged in a complaint by Habba last month with two assault charges stemming from the May 9 visit to Newark's Delaney Hall — a 1,000-bed, privately owned facility that Immigration and Customs Enforcement uses as a detention center.

-McIver disputed the allegations as baseless and defended her presence at the facility as part of her authorized role as a member of Congress.
+The indictment includes three counts of assaulting, resisting, impeding and interfering with federal officials.
+Habba said two of the counts carry a maximum sentence of up to eight years in prison.
+A third has a maximum sentence of one year.

 “The legal process will expose this prosecution for what it truly is -- political retaliation against a dedicated public servant who refuses to shy away from her oversight responsibilities,” Fishman said.